 The writing is subtle and fluid, and Hudes has created characters more multi-faceted and vivid than those in the previous plays.
 Most of the acting is excellent, particularly Gabriella Cavallero as caring Odessa; Abner Genece as the wise, apparently resigned chat grouper nicknamed Chutes&Ladders; and Jenna Moll Reyes playing Orangutan, a Japanese adoptee with yearnings for the homeland she never knew.

-For those who missed the first part of the trilogy, at 7 p.m. tonight Curious will host a live reading of Elliot, A Soldier’s Fugue; admission is free, but donations will be taken at the door.
+But this production, the season opener, is in some ways oddly muted — too much shadow, too many dark shapes of furniture on stage that seem to dwarf the actors.
+A supernatural occurrence is handled clumsily, and there’s an overall lack of intimacy that keeps us a little too distanced from the characters and their urgent concerns.For those who missed the first part of the trilogy, at 7 p.m. tonight Curious will host a live reading of Elliot, A Soldier’s Fugue; admission is free, but donations will be taken at the door.
 Water by the Spoonful, is presented Thursdays through Sundays through October 15; on September 17 and 29, there will be pre-show explorations of "The Jazz Infusion: How Coltrane influenced Water by the Spoonful," with Lamont School of Music professor Art Bouton.
 Curious is located at 1080 Acoma Street; get more information at 303-623-0524 or curioustheatre.org.